microsoft/onnxruntime/docs/PyOp.md

 ## How to Use
 ### Step 1
 Build onnxruntime with `--config Release --enable_language_interop_ops --build_wheel` and pip install the latest wheel file.
-**Note:**
-* Please make sure the inferencing and compiling environments are installed with same version of python.
-* If `--numpy_version=...` is specified, the Python operator will build with that version.

 ### Step 2
 Create an onnx model containing Python operator nodes: